 Thromboses in the placenta

 Tiny blood clots in the blood vessels within the placenta can lead to complications in pregnancy.
 This is called obstetric APS.
 The most common problem is recurrent miscarriage.
-This is more than three consecutive miscarriages.
+This is three or more consecutive miscarriages.
 It is important to note that blood clots in the placenta can have other causes, unrelated to APS (such as non-APS pre-eclampsia).

 Obstetric APS is also associated with: